30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Remove one piece with tongs

-• Or use a meat thermometer – it should read 165°F
+• Or use a meat thermometer – it should read at least 165°F

 4. Finish the Soup (10 minutes)